raspberrypi/picotool/README.md

 ### load

 This command allows loading of a range of OTP rows onto the device.
 The source can be a binary file, or a JSON file such as the one output by `picotool sign`.
+The schema for this JSON file is [here](json/schemas/otp-schema.json)
 For example, if you wish to sign a binary and then test secure boot with it, you can run the following set of commands:
 ```text
 $ picotool sign hello_world.elf hello_world.signed.elf private.pem otp.json